ivanbgd/stock-trading-cli-with-async-streams/README.md

     - The `FetchActor` is responsible for fetching data from the Yahoo!
 Finance API.
     - The `ProcessorActor` calculates performance indicators and prints them to `stdout`.
     - The `WriterActor` writes the performance indicators to a `CSV` file.
-    - As for performance, the execution time is around `2.5` s.
+    - As for performance, the execution time is around `2.5` s without chunks.
+        - Each actor works with a single symbol.
+        - There are as many `FetchActor`s and `ProcessorActor`s as there are symbols.
+    - If we introduce chunks, the performance increases.
+        - We worked with chunk size equal 5.
+        - There are as many `FetchActor`s and `ProcessorActor`s as there are chunks.
+            - The execution time was possibly below `2` seconds.
+        - If the `WriterActor` also works with chunks (of the same size)...
+TODO
     - This implementation writes to a file, unlike previous implementations, so it is expected that its performance is slightly worse because of that.
     - With async code it was not possible to have the `WriterActor` write out all rows, i.e., performance